 if you have had surgery within the past 7 days.

-FDA pregnancy category D. Do not use pazopanib if you are pregnant.
+Do not use capecitabine if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control, and tell your doctor if you become pregnant during treatment.
+Use effective birth control to prevent pregnancy during treatment.

 It is not known whether pazopanib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are using pazopanib.